PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 coverage, retain strict rejects on the compatibility path, and validate with focused fixtures plus the smallest sequential zero-SWAP model set.
 Continue to commit and push coherent units only; do not create a pull request.

+## Post-checkpoint Tier 0-4 measured-quick regression gate

+Commit `5b387bc6` was subsequently checked against the fixed 49-model Tier 0-4 measured-quick profile.
+The runner used `uv`, one converter/inference subprocess at a time, a fixed model order, a 45-second per-model ceiling, and subprocess-tree `VmSwap` monitoring.
+The broad run completed in 452.114 seconds.
+Every model recorded zero SWAP and no converter returned a nonzero exit status.

+The initial result contained 42 passes, the six preserved known non-passes, and one new unconfirmed LINEA timeout.
+This issue was recorded in detail, including all generated artifact hashes and the exact difference from the prior 23.331-second pass, before any follow-up action.
+No source was changed.
+One isolated 90-second-headroom run then restored LINEA to pass in 25.213 seconds with exact prior maximum absolute error `0.002297189086675644`, zero SWAP, identical TFLite/report hashes, and identical pass metrics.
+The timeout is therefore runtime variance rather than a semantic regression.

+The final classification is zero newly confirmed regressions among the 49 selected models.
+IAT-LLIE, the only non-zero production model for the newly indexed owner, passed in 17.404 seconds with maximum absolute error `4.470348358154297e-07` and zero SWAP.
+DEIM retained its user-approved success classification in 37.006 seconds.
+No source fix, exclusion, timeout-policy change, or managed-profile update was necessary.
+Detailed and compact evidence is stored in:

+- `docs/flatbuffer_direct_quick_regression_2026-07-16.md`;
+- `docs/baselines/flatbuffer_direct_quick_tier0_4_5b387bc6_result.json`;
+- `docs/baselines/flatbuffer_direct_quick_tier0_4_5b387bc6_linea_followup.json`.